 After five years of teaching and what seemed like a strong demand I began my PhD studies at Simon Fraser University.
 I worked with James Busumtwi-Sam for several years until I was asked by the University of Victoria to come and teach as a sessional instructor for a few years.

-I moved my two children and myself to Victoria BC and have stayed here to see them through graduation and because it is beautiful!
+I moved my two children and myself to Victoria BC in 2008 and have stayed here to see them through graduation.

 At UVIC I taught African Politics and the Politics of Development.
 I enjoyed that experience immensely and eventually transferred my PhD to UVIC and graduated there in 2014.